Indian Outlaw: Critical reception

 Larry Flick of Billboard called it an "incredible single" that is "positively stuffed with lyrical and musical Native American cliches, from tomtoms to wigwams to peace pipes."
 He went on to say that if the song became a hit, it would "set relations back 200 years."
 In a review of Not a Moment Too Soon for the same publication, "Indian Outlaw" was again noted as clichéd; the authors deemed it "either one of the catchiest or one of the stupidest songs ever written."

 Music video

-There were two versions of the video released.
+Two versions of the video were released.
 One was for the original version of the song and played on CMT, and the other was for an extended dance mix.
-Both were directed by Sherman Halsey, who also directed most of McGraw's subsequent videos and it shows Tim McGraw performing the song at a dancehall, playing a game of billiards, and riding his motorcycle with a female friend.
+Both were directed by Sherman Halsey, who also directed most of McGraw's subsequent videos, and it shows McGraw performing the song at a dancehall, playing a game of billiards, and riding his motorcycle with a female friend.